luismartinezs/web-developer-checklist/README.md

 - Do not use `eval()`
 - Do not use `document.write()`
 - Always put any secrets in `.env` files and have git ignore them
+- Secure http headers
-- Secure http headers: helmet package
+  - helmet package
+  - Run yor site here: [https://securityheaders.com/](https://securityheaders.com/)
 - Principle of least privilege
 - Always have backups of any data or code
 - Encrypt sensitive data in any transaction: [bcrypt](https://github.com/kelektiv/node.bcrypt.js#readme)